RTX3080Ti-Official/swipin/README.md

 # Where can I download the .swb file for use in SketchWare?

 With the pre-release downloads, not the normal release, now, why only with the pre-release?
-Beacause, with the pre-releases, there is gonna be no servers, only local videos and a customizable JSON file for editikg likes, comments, etc.
+Beacause, with the pre-releases, there is gonna be no servers, only local videos and a customizable JSON file for editing likes, comments, etc.

 # Help!
 The app keeps crashing or saying I don't have internet!